Grief and Loss Counseling at the Student Counseling Center

 Through the generous support of the Dorene Dwyer Hammes grant for grief and loss programs, the IU South Bend Student Counseling Center offers special programs and resources for students facing grief and loss.

 College students of all ages are faced with the prospect of grief and loss: the death of a parent or grandparent, the tragic loss of a friend or classmate, the passing of a trusted teacher or mentor.
 For students in life transition, the end of a meaningful or long-term relationship can also cause considerable distress.
 Losses associated with family divorce or unemployment may significantly impact a student’s ability to focus on class work and succeed in college.

 Do you know a student who has been impacted by grief or loss?

 - Express your concern for the student; let them know that there are services on campus specifically designed to assist students dealing with the pain of grief and loss.
 Consider referring the student to the Student Counseling Center or direct them to our website: www.iusb.edu/student-counseling.

 - Communicate this information with other students, staff, or faculty members.
 Announce the availability of grief and loss services at staff or faculty meetings, in your classroom, or with peers.

-- Still not sure how to help?
-Feel free to contact the Student Counseling Center for a consultation.
+- Feel free to contact the Student Counseling Center for a consultation.
 We can be reached at 520-4125; if a staff member is unable to answer the phone, you may leave a confidential message and your call will be returned.